 - The Leeroy Jenkins trope is derived from the Leeroy Jenkins Video, which has gone memetic as a descriptor of players/characters who attack impulsively without thinking.
-However, while the eponymous individual does dis86play that behavior in the original video, the video also shows his teammates as fitting the opposite extreme and being overly cautious and methodical in their planning.
+However, while the eponymous individual does display that behavior in the original video, the video also shows his teammates as fitting the opposite extreme and being overly cautious and methodical in their planning.
 Further, the Total Party Kill which results is in part because they stuck to their original plan despite changed circumstances.
 The plan itself is also completely insane, and involves intentionally sabotaging themselves at every point (pulling all the enemies at once and disabling their own casters by misusing an ability are highlights).

-- Despite often being labeled as "cute and harmless" some of the classic movies from the Disney Animated Canon had several dark elements, such as Family Unfriendly Violence, and nightmarish sequences.
+- Despite often being labeled as "cute and harmless", some of the classic movies from the Disney Animated Canon had several dark elements, such as Family-Unfriendly Violence, and nightmarish sequences.
 The first few movies of the canon, such as Snow White and the Seven Dwarfs, Pinocchio, and Bambi had pretty dark atmospheres and were more focused on drama than on comedy, being considerably more serious than most of the animated movies that came later.
 That's the original Disneyfication.

-- The Night On Bald Mountain segment from Fantasia (Another early movie from the Disney Animated Canon) was exactly the opposite of what could be normally expected from a Disney film, being Darker and Edgier than most of the animations produced in the same time.
+- The Night on Bald Mountain segment from Fantasia (another early movie from the Disney Animated Canon) was exactly the opposite of what could be normally expected from a Disney film, being darker and edgier than most of the animations produced in the same time.

 - Disney's Silly Symphonies cartoons, which popularized the "cute animals in cute situations" trope that launched a thousand imitators in the 1930s, actually play out like a deconstruction of those types of shorts: characters end up in bizarre locations, there's a fair amount of fast-paced slapstick, there are fourth wall jokes that point out the ridiculousness of the situation... really, any of the shorts that aren't like this are usually experimental cartoons that are Played for Drama, like The Old Mill.
-Like pretty much any Follow the Leader scenario, the imitators copied only the base aesthetics of the shorts, and not the reasons why they were so popular in the first place.
-By the time the 1940s rolled around and Silly Symphonies parodies became popular, all they were really doing was parodying the tropes that the imitators themselves used, and not necessarily the tropes of the series itself.
+Like any Follow the Leader scenario, the imitators copied only the base aesthetics of the shorts, and not the reasons why they were so popular in the first place.
+By the time the 1940s rolled around, and Silly Symphonies parodies became popular, all they were really doing was parodying the tropes that the imitators themselves used, and not necessarily the tropes of the series itself.